Eating Diner

 Then wait 20 minutes and see how you feel.
 You might be surprised to find that the hunger pangs have gone away.
 Drinking water helps to flush your system, and may even relieve some minor aches and pains.

 Eating should not be a stressful event.
-Most diets are counterproductive because they are either outrageously expensive or have you eating ridiculously low portions.
-You are left hungry, frustrated and broke.
-These tips should function as a gentle guide to help you to take control of your eating.
+Most diets can be counterproductive because they are either outrageously expensive or have you eating ridiculously low portions, leaving you hungry, frustrated, and broke.
+These tips to stop overeating should function as a gentle guide to help you take control of your eating.
 When you control what you are eating, you can conquer the urge to overdo it.
+Remember, the goal is not to deprive yourself, but to make mindful choices that satisfy your hunger and nourish your body.